Gauss's law for magnetism: Integral form

 The integral form of Gauss's law for magnetism states:

-where S is any closed surface (see image right), and dS is a vector, whose magnitude is the area of an infinitesimal piece of the surface S, and whose direction is the outward-pointing surface normal (see surface integral for more details).
+where S is any closed surface (see image right), $\Phi_B$ is the magnetic flux through S, and dS is a vector, whose magnitude is the area of an infinitesimal piece of the surface S, and whose direction is the outward-pointing surface normal (see surface integral for more details).

-The left-hand side of this equation is called the net flux of the magnetic field out of the surface, and Gauss's law for magnetism states that it is always zero.
+Gauss's law for magnetism thus states that the net magnetic flux through a closed surface equals zero.

 The integral and differential forms of Gauss's law for magnetism are mathematically equivalent, due to the divergence theorem.
 That said, one or the other might be more convenient to use in a particular computation.

 The law in this form states that for each volume element in space, there are exactly the same number of "magnetic field lines" entering and exiting the volume.
 No total "magnetic charge" can build up in any point in space.
 For example, the south pole of the magnet is exactly as strong as the north pole, and free-floating south poles without accompanying north poles (magnetic monopoles) are not allowed.
 In contrast, this is not true for other fields such as electric fields or gravitational fields, where total electric charge or mass can build up in a volume of space.